 See the latest Release Notes.

-nGraph is an open-source C++ library, compiler stack, and runtime accelerator for software engineering in the Deep Learning ecosystem. nGraph simplifies development and makes it possible to design, write, compile, and deploy Deep Neural Network-based solutions that can be adapted and deployed across many frameworks and backends.
-A more detailed explanation, as well as a high-level overview, can be found on our project Architecture, Features, FAQs.
-For more generalized discussion on the ecosystem, see the ecosystem document.
+nGraph is an open-source C++ library, compiler stack, and runtime accelerator for software and neural network engineering within the Deep Learning ecosystem. nGraph simplifies development and makes it possible to design, write, compile, and deploy Deep Neural Network-based solutions that can be adapted and deployed across many frameworks and backends.
+See our project Architecture, Features, FAQs and ecosystem for more details.

 We have many documentation pages to help you get started.

-TensorFlow or MXNet users can get started with Integrate Supported Frameworks; see also:
+TensorFlow or MXNet users can get started with Integrate Supported Frameworks.

-Framework authors and architects will likely want to Build the Library and learn how nGraph can be used to Execute a computation.
-For examples of generic configurations or optimizations available when designing or bridging a framework directly with nGraph, see Working with other frameworks.
+Framework authors and architects will likely want to Build the C++ Library and learn how nGraph can be used to Execute a computation.
+For examples of generic configurations or optimizations available when designing or bridging a framework directly with nGraph, see Connecting Frameworks.

-To start learning about nGraph’s set of Core ops and how they can be used with Ops from other frameworks, go to About Core Ops.
+To start learning about nGraph’s set of Core ops and how they can be used with Ops from other frameworks, go to List of Core ops.

 For details about PlaidML integration and other nGraph runtime APIs, see the section Interact with Backends.